Which plants repel mosquitoes and other insects in the backyard and garden? Here’s a list of the best insect-repelling plants to use in your garden.

 Mosquitoes and many other insects target their victims by the odors and gases we give off—carbon dioxide, sweat, and smelly feet to name a few.
 They can be attracted from as far as 100 feet away.

-The scent of mint, fruit, and even chocolate can block the receptors that the bugs use to find us.
+The scents of mint, fruit, and even chocolate can block the receptors that the bugs use to find us.

 Since many plants give off these fragrances, why not plant them around your yard or put some pots of them on your deck or patio to ward off the biters?
 It won’t magically make the area a bug-free zone, but it may help.